TAServers/source-parsers/packages/bspparser/README.md

 ## What's included

-- Class for parsing and abstracing the `BSP` file format for the Source engine.
+- Class for parsing and abstracting the `BSP` file format for the Source engine.
 - Helper functions to simplify accessing the complex data structures of the BSP (see example below)
 - Enums and structs with decent coverage of the BSP lumps and their versions.
 - Runtime errors for issues when parsing the data due to corruption or a bug in the parser.